jejernig/Bicep-Infrastructure/README.md

-# Bicep Infrastructure
+# Bicep Infrastructure Template Repository

-This repository contains Azure Bicep Infrastructure as Code (IaC) templates and a configuration system for deploying and managing Azure resources.
+This repository serves as a template for Azure Bicep Infrastructure as Code (IaC) deployments.
+It contains reusable workflows, configuration structures, and documentation to standardize infrastructure deployments across projects.

 ## Overview